Grace Under Pressure

 New MIT Exhibit Features High-Speed Underwater Photography/ Dive Info

-Top 10 College Women
+Top 10 College Women/ Glamour

 A young researcher talks about Fabien Cousteau’s underwater living experiment/ Earth Island Journal